 When we returned from Europe, I made this little booklet, which I sent round with a cassette to try and secure some gigs.

 This is where Danny and I made our recording debut then, in 1985.
 This is also a rare thing – a Bartlett composition.
 On pretty much all our songs it’s Danny’s lyrics and my music, but on this one, you get to hear the inner most thoughts of my 17 year old self.
 Lucky you!
-I think Rudy had just turned 17 when we recorded this – such a wonderful guitarist.
+I think Rudy had just turned 17 when we recorded this.

 It got reviewed!